 Proposing smaller but immediate rewards is therefore a more effective approach.

 Dealing with an older child is more complicated because parents cannot and should not control everything.
 It is often with older children that power struggles begin.
 But these can also provide important learning moments.

-Much of the procrastination research says that gradually transferring decision-making to your child is better than premature independence or prolonged dependency.
 Many studies also say that when parents are too present, children tend to be dependent and accustomed to others’ making their decisions for them.

 According to the book At the Threshold: The Developing Adolescent, the skills necessary for sound decision-making (which is defined as the ability to generate and weigh alternatives) develop rapidly from about the age of eight up to the age of 15/16.

 Older children must therefore be provided with opportunities to learn that choices have consequences.
 They must be made aware of the possible consequences of their action or inaction, meaning that you should be very clear about the consequences of “lazy behavior”, then apply those consequences each and every time that behavior is displayed.